malmiteria/super-alternative-to-super/README.md

 the super builtin works in misterious ways, this projects attempts at crafting a better solution.

 The problems :
- - In case of multiple inheritence, super would not always point to the direct parent
+ - In case of multiple inheritance, super would not always point to the direct parent
  - the MRO (method resolution order) algorithm, doesn't match the zen of python's guidelines, mainly :
    - errors shouldn't pass silently
    - explicit is better than implicit